Turkish Levantine

-Origin and meaning

-The term Levant comes from the French language.
-It means 'rising' (sun, i.e. East; the Latin word 'orient' had the same original meaning) in French.
-Even though it has been used for Syria, Lebanon, Jordan, and Palestine, it was used to refer to 'the sea in the east of Italy'.

 Over time the term Levant was widened in scope.
 During the era of the Byzantines and the first years of the Ottomans, the term was used to refer to Western Mediterraneans such as Italians, Catalans, and French.
 During the 18th and 19th centuries, the term also was used for settlers that came from Central and Northern Europe.

 History

 First Levantines

 Levantines began to settle in Constantinople in 991 when they were given some trade privileges from the Byzantines.
 They settled on the Istanbul peninsula and Galata.
 Pera was the settlement of Genoese and Venetians.
 In later years, traders from Amalfi and Pisa were given these privileges.

 After the fall of the Roman Empire, there were increasing differences between Latin-Western and Greek-Eastern Christians.
 According to Ortaylı, the first significant Levantines were Genoese merchants who had traded with Byzantines.

 The second significant group of Levantines were Venetians.
 At that time, Eastern Roman power was decreasing while Ottomans were gaining ground.
 Venetian merchants traded across the Mediterranean during the Byzantine era and built the Galata Tower.
 Venetians and Ottomans were also allies against the Genoese-Byzantine alliance.

 Genoese were more active in the Anatolian Peninsula while Venetians were powerful in the Aegean islands.
 There were also several Italian city-states that were active in and around Anatolia.
 The Crusades also played an important role in the lives of Levantines.

 The cities chosen by Levantines were settled in important trade routes and they were also safer places.
-Istanbul was the center of the Ottoman Empire and Izmir was a safe city located within a gulf and feeding Istanbul with its potential.
-Izmir was also a center for fresh produce such as grapes, figs, olives, and okra.
-Consequently, Venetians and French began to settle in Izmir after Genoese traders.
+Istanbul was the center of the Ottoman Empire and İzmir was a safe city located within a gulf and feeding Istanbul with its potential. İzmir was also a center for fresh produce such as grapes, figs, olives, and okra.
+Consequently, Venetians and French began to settle in İzmir after Genoese traders.
 Over time Italian influence began to decrease and British, Dutch, and German merchants increased their ties with the Anatolian coast.
 They also married other non-Catholic and non-Protestant Christians, especially Greek Orthodox.

 Capitulations and Tanzimat

 French merchants began to play an active role in Levant trade routes after the French-Ottoman alliance.
 Ottomans gave safe passage for French traders and approved the capitulations for the French state.

-Especially after the Tanzimat Era, the Capitulations were approved for other European states.
+Especially after the Tanzimat Era, the capitulations were approved for other European states.
 Consequently, there was a significant increase in the numbers of Europeans who came to Ottoman territories, especially in coastal cities.
 European traders were not Ottoman citizens, so they did not have to pay taxes nor were they obliged to serve in the army.
 Therefore, these Europeans became wealthier over time.
-In addition, they became pioneers in industrialization and Western Art.
+In addition, they became pioneers in industrialization and Western art.